dgodovich/personal_logseq/pages/A chemotactic signaling surface on CheY defined by suppressors of flagellar switch mutations.md

 		- fliG cheY+ or fliM cheY+
 		- contain fliG or fliM alleles that are suppressors of cheY mutations that have been back crossed to wt
 	- Hydroxylamine mutagenesis
+- plasmid was randomly mutagenized and then transformed into tester stains which were selected
+	- Swarm test to see if they had chemotaxis
 -